Centre for Children, Young People and Families

 An interdisciplinary approach

-The Centre for Vulnerable Children, Young People and Families benefits from the expertise of a diverse range of researchers, practitioners and external partners.
-Members specialising in public health, midwifery and nursing work alongside psychologists, speech and language therapists, community and social workers, historians, educationalists and criminologists.
+The Centre for Children and Families benefits from the expertise of a diverse range of researchers, practitioners and external partners.
+Members specialising in public health, midwifery and nursing work alongside psychologists, neuroscientists, speech and language therapists, community and social workers, historians, educationalists and criminologists.
 All feel a moral responsibility to support children, young people and families, and all are committed to an inclusive, collaborative and holistic approach, conducting interdisciplinary research that has impact in the world.

 Partners